 Step 8.
 Explore investment opportunities.

-Finally, our ecosystem is also ready for investment if you are an accredited investor or looking at investment opportunities beyond real estate.
-In the last couple of years, with the support from all the wonderful organizations that serve entrepreneurs in our ecosystem, we’ve seen the first Puerto Rican startup make it to Y Combinator, and the first three startups to raise over 1 million dollars in venture funding.
+Finally, our ecosystem is also ready for investment if you are an accredited investor or would like to look at investment opportunities beyond real estate.
+In the last couple of years with the support from all the wonderful organizations that serve entrepreneurs in our ecosystem, we’ve seen the first Puerto Rican startup make it to Y Combinator, and the first three startups to raise over 1 million dollars in venture funding.
 There are plenty of funds in town; we recently welcomed Steve Case’s Rise of the Rest Tour and seed fund and there are also plenty of angel groups in town that you can potentially join including the Puerto Rico Capital Network and the Aurora Angel Network.